 - For applicants with a foreign education where the assessment of grades differs from the Norwegian grading system, the grades will be subject to individual assessment.

 Applicants from many countries must document sufficient English language proficiency equivalent to university admission certification.
 This can be documented by:

-Forms of instructionvaries between diciplines but the most common are lectures, seminars, lab. work, cruices and field work.
+Forms of instruction in the PhD courses varies between diciplines, but the most common are lectures, seminars, and teaamwork, but some courses also include laboratory work, cruices and field work.

 About halfway into the study, a mid-term evaluation shall take place.